robin-ng/1/about.md

 </p>

 <p style="margin-bottom:15px">
-I am currently a Post-Doctoral Researcher at the University of Mannheim. <br/>
-With affiliations to the CRC TR 224 B05 and the MaCCI. <br/> I also hold the Social Science Research Council graduate research fellowship.
+I am affiliated to the CRC TR 224 B05 and the MaCCI. <br/> I also hold the <a title="Social Science Research Council (Singapore) Graduate Research Fellowship">SSRC GRF</a>.
 </p>

 <p style="margin-bottom:15px">